geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/shared-storage-gluster.md

 Now we create a *replicated volume* out of our individual "bricks".

-Create the gluster volume by running
+Create the gluster volume by running:

 ```
 gluster volume create gv0 replica 2 \
  server1:/var/no-direct-write-here/brick1 \